 Also, compliance with air quality regulations is required at the time of burning.
 You can check air quality conditions online, call the DEQ office in your area before burning, or contact the appropriate Tribe if you plan to burn within Reservation boundaries.

-Stage 1 Fire Restrictions are in effect in low elevations north of the Salmon River.
+Stage 2 Fire Restrictions are in effect north of the Salmon River and along the Little Salmon.
 As a result few burning permits are being issued in this area.
 See http://idahofireinfo.blogspot.com/ for more information.

 ***May 10 through October 20***Individuals living outside city limits anywhere in Idaho who plan to burn for any reason – including crop residue burning and excluding recreational campfires – during “closed fire season,” from May 10 to October 20 every year, must obtain a fire safety burn permit.
 If you live inside city limits and you plan to burn, a permit from your local fire department may be required.